haykam821/RedditEco/GUIDE.md

 By making an account, you agree to your Reddit data being stored in our databases indefinitely.
 Account deletion is not possible at the time of writing.

->u/RedditEco register
+> u/RedditEco register

 This will create an account for you if you do not already have one, with a default of 2000 nirvanes.

 ## Payment

-You can pay a user by responding to their comment with the `pay` command:
+You can pay a user with the `pay` command:

-\> u/RedditEco pay 5000
+> u/RedditEco pay haykam821 5000

+## Checking an Account

+You can check someone's account (yours or another person's) with the `check` command:

+> u/RedditEco check haykam821

+This will show their balance and items.